-The absolute best biscuits and gravy come from an easy Sausage Gravy made from scratch with ground pork and seasonings.
-It is the best comfort food when smothered over homemade buttermilk biscuits!
+This homemade Sausage Gravy is made from scratch and starts with ground pork and seasonings.
+The flavorful breakfast sausage is then turned into a delicious creamy gravy.
+This flavorful white gravy is the best comfort food when smothered over homemade buttermilk biscuits!

+- Restaurant quality - only better!
 Not all sausage gravy is the same.
-I have frequently ordered biscuits and gravy at restaurants only to be disappointed when it is either too thick or too thin or too starchy or the sausage is not good.
+I have frequently ordered biscuits and gravy at restaurants only to be disappointed.

 - breakfast sausage